ABOUT THE OPPORTUNITY

 - Proven ability to prioritize tasks, meet deadlines, and work with minimal supervision.

 - Proven ability to utilize, adapt and embrace new technologies and other databases/software required by the position.

 - Proven expertise with Microsoft Office (Word, Excel, PowerPoint, Outlook).

 - Other duties may be assigned as needed to help ensure the efficient operation of MNBC.

 - There will be a need to attend meetings and events which may require work and travel outside of normal business hours.

 - Ability to provide a satisfactory Criminal Record Check.

 The above requirements are what MNBC is seeking in the ideal incumbent at the time of posting and are subject to change based on needs.

 Pursuant to section 41 of the BC Human Rights Code, preference may be given to applicants who self-identify as Indigenous (First Nation, Métis or Inuit).
 All qualified candidates are encouraged to apply.

-PLEASE NOTE THAT CANDIDATES MUST APPLY using “Communications Coordinator - #23-071” in the subject line of the email.
-Please send your resume and in lieu of a cover letter write a news release for a Louis Riel Day event in the provincial legislature to:
+PLEASE NOTE THAT CANDIDATES MUST APPLY using “Community Services Coordinator - #23-069” in the subject line of the email.
+Please send your resume and cover letter to: